|

 large town is Disraeli, which (if Benjamin was intended) is even more confusing.

-So nothing should surprise us.
+So nothing surprises us.

 Mr Peck seems to be